CDCgov/surveytable/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+`surveytable` is an R package for conveniently tabulating estimates from **complex surveys**.

+- If you deal with survey objects in R (created with `survey::svydesign()`), then this package is for you.

+- Works with **complex surveys** (data systems that involve survey design variables, like weights and strata).

+- Works with **unweighted** data as well.

+- The `surveytable` package provides short and understandable commands that generate tabulated, formatted, and rounded survey estimates.

+- With `surveytable`, you can

+  - tabulate estimated counts and percentages, with their standard errors and confidence intervals,
+  - estimate the total population,
+  - tabulate survey subsets and variable interactions,
+  - tabulate numeric variables,
+  - perform hypothesis tests,
+  - tabulate rates,
-The `surveytable` package provides short and understandable commands that generate tabulated, formatted, and rounded survey estimates.
-One useful function, which operates on categorical and logical variables, tabulates estimated counts and percentages with their standard errors and confidence intervals.
-Other functions estimate the total population, tabulate survey subsets and variable interactions, tabulate numeric variables, perform hypothesis tests, tabulate rates, modify survey variables, and save the output.
-All of the tabulation functions identify low-precision estimates using algorithms developed at the National Center for Health Statistics (NCHS).
-If the `surveytable` code is called from an R Markdown notebook, it automatically generates HTML or LaTeX tables, as appropriate.
-The package reduces the number of commands that users need to execute, which is especially helpful for users new to R or to programming.
+  - modify survey variables, and
+  - save the output.

+- All of the tabulation functions identify low-precision estimates using National Center for Health Statistics (NCHS) algorithms.

+- If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it automatically generates HTML or LaTeX tables, as appropriate.

+- The package reduces the number of commands that users need to execute, which is especially helpful for users new to R or to programming.

 ## Installation